lx4r/littletrack/README.md

 - Synchronization with some kind of online data storage
 - Export of time entries, e.g., as a PDF

-In general, the idea is that you don't use LittleTrack too often and transfer the time entries to your main time tracking app regularly.
+In general, the idea is that you only use LittleTrack occasionally and transfer the time entries to your main time tracking app regularly.

 ## Installation as a PWA